List of Star Wars creatures: Great oopik

 Great oopiks, flightless creatures from the planet Paramatan with vestigial wings, seem to be the evolutionary link between reptiles and avians.
 They also use echolocation to seek their food and stun them with powerful ultrasonic waves emitted from their throat sacs.
 They also possess a sac below their backs.
 This lethal sac emits a toxic odor when stimulated.

 Greysor

 Greysors are monkey-like creatures that live on Naboo, Mimban and Cholganna.
 Gungans are known to keep them as pets.

 Grotseth

 Grotseths are dangerous predatory fish on the ocean planet Baralou.
 They hunt in packs, grow up to 4 m (13.1 ft) in length and are covered in many small razor-sharp shells.

 Gualamas

 Gualamas are docile and swift quadrupeds native to Naboo.
 They are seen usually in herds, are white with long, swinging tails, and horns atop their heads.
 They are smaller relatives of gualaras.

 Gullipuds

 Gullipuds are self-inflating creatures, used in gullipud ball games on planets like Naboo, Manaan, Selonia and Drall.

 Gundark

 Gundarks are large, long-eared primates, native to the jungle planet of Poiu-Trewq.
 Surprisingly solitary for primates, they are noted for both their great strength and their fierce tempers.

+An aquatic variety could be found on Yavin 4, stalking the shallows of streams and lakes for runyips and whisper birds.
+It has multiple sets of eyes to allow simultaneous vision above and below the water.